Alvorada9999/dont_trust/README.md

 ## Customization

 ### Changing button for application mode change:<br>
-There are 2, "VIEW" and "EDIT", the default button for changing is the 0x1B ASCII code<br>
+There are 2, "VIEW" and "EDIT", the default button for changing is the 0x1B ASCII code (ESC button) <br>
 Update "STATUS_CHANGE_BUTTON" at "src/common/common.h" to a desired ASCII code<br>

 ### Changing buttons for line moving:<br>